chibisnorlax/acnhfaq/faq/island-development/music.md

 ### Can I request multiple tracks from K.K. on a single day?
 No, you are only able to take home one track per K.K. concert.

-### Can I obtain K.K. tracks from another island's concert?
-Yes, you are also able to obtain K.K. tracks from other islands.

 ### Can I catalogue the K.K. songs?
 Yes, you can, with the exception being the `Welcome Horizons` track.
 These are one per player only.